GrigoriyKuzevanov/fastapi-pet-project/README.md

 TEST_DB_PORT=5432  # your can change it for using with your database TEST_DB_NAME="Your testing postgres db name"
 ```
-For users authentication.
-You should generate your own secret key, by `openssl rand -hex 32`:
+- For users authentication.
+You should generate your own secret key by `openssl rand -hex 32` command:
 ```
 # Oauth2 settings
 SECRET_KEY="Your secret key"  # make sure that secret key value not in public ALGORITHM=HS256  # algorithm for hash user's passwords to keep in db, you can change it ACCESS_TOKEN_EXPIRE_MINUTES=30  # you can change access token lifetime
 ```
-CORS settings:
+- CORS settings:
 ```
 #CORS
 # write down your origins or set it to '*' for all origins